Parkview Cemetery Crematorium - future considerations

 If the review to a single tier regional council is not adopted what about a coalition with the City of Kitchener/Cambridge?

-Al Kroetsch almost 5 years ago
+Al Kroetsch over 5 years ago

 Where are the current"pauper" funerals/cremations taking place?
 If Parkview winds down, will there be an increase in cost at private facilities thus increasing the need for further subsidy from the region ?
 I would support the plan to wind down in principle to keep tax increases to a minimum.

-Mary Lou almost 5 years ago
+Mary Lou over 5 years ago

 Unless I have missed it, are there any private local / regional crematoriums around.